 - What are the enablers and barriers to CPD programmes placing character education at the heart of their vision and practice?

-If you have any questions about this project, please contact Michael Fullard or Paul Watts.
+If you have any questions about this project, please contact Michael Fullard or Thomas Taylor.

 Character Perspectives of Student Teachers was published in October 2018 and found that student teachers placed greater importance on performance virtues, at the expense of moral virtues, at the end of their teacher training year, compared to at the beginning.
 The report is available to download by clicking the image below.